Without a Federal Contract Vehicle (IDIQ/GWAC, GSA Schedule, MAC),

 Historically almost all IDIQ responses included requirements for a Management Plan (contract management, task order management, subcontractor management, marketing the IDIQ vehicles, and employee management including recruiting, training, and retention).

-For the past several years, a number of larger IDIQs and GWACs issued by the General Services Administration (GSA) have transitioned from a narrative-type proposal response with traditional evaluation criteria to a points-based system that requires minimal writing - in the Information Technology sector these include Alliant 2, OASIS, and other.
+For the past several years, a number of larger IDIQs and GWACs issued by the General Services Administration (GSA) and other federal agencies (Health and Human Services' CIO-SP4) have transitioned from a dominantly narrative-type proposal response with traditional evaluation criteria to a points-based system that requires minimal writing - in the Information Technology sector these include Alliant 2, OASIS, POLARIS, and others.

-These point-based IDIQs/GWACs require the contractor's collection, highlighting, and submission of numerous documents, reports, audits, certifications, and other information - and each of these document submissions earns the contractor points based upon a pre-predetermined evaluation scoring process.
-The requisite proposal generated by these points-based proposal responses is generally several dozen documents and associated verifications that are uploaded into a on-line portal.
+These point-based IDIQs/GWACs require the contractor's collection, highlighting, and submission of numerous documents, reports, audits, certifications, CPARS/Past Performance Questionnaires, and other information - and each of these document submissions earns the contractor points based upon a pre-predetermined evaluation scoring process.
+The requisite proposal generated by these points-based proposal responses is generally dozens of documents and associated verifications that are uploaded into a on-line portal.

 At first glance, these point-based solicitations with their lack of requirement for the writing of multi-page technical and management plans appear to reduce the burden/workload on and cost to the small business contractor.
 The truth is, the points-based proposal response methodology results in dozens of ever-changing, moving parts - each of which requires a sizeable resource and management effort on the part of a company's proposal, contracts, human resource, pricing, and senior management teams.